 What is the difference between Free and Reduced Lunch forms and Income Eligibility forms?

 Free and Reduced lunch forms can be used to collect poverty data for Title I and other Federal programs when used in conjunction with Child Nutrition Programs.
-However, The United States Department of Agriculture (USDA) has previously released guidance that LEAs are prohibited from distributing and processing applications solely to obtain household income information in order to determine the funding or benefits for programs other than the Child Nutrition Programs (HNS#17-2021).
-Therefore, Income Eligibility forms provide an alternative method of collecting the same data when a CNP is not being operated.
+However, The United States Department of Agriculture (USDA) has previously released guidance that LEAs are prohibited from distributing and processing FRL applications solely to obtain household income information in order to determine the funding or benefits for programs other than the Child Nutrition Programs (HNS#17-2021).
+Therefore, Income Eligibility forms provide an alternative method of collecting the same data.
+Note: Free and Reduced Lunch is contingent on FRL forms (not income eligibility forms) for regular NSLP sites.